retroryan/real_estate_ai_search/common_embeddings/README.md

 This will:
 1. Load embeddings from configured collections
-2. Run queries against each model
+2. Run queries against each model (using the correct embedding model for each)
 3. Calculate metrics (Precision, Recall, F1, MAP, MRR)
 4. Determine winner based on primary metric
 5. Generate comparison report

+**Important**: The evaluation framework automatically uses the correct embedding model for generating query embeddings that match each collection's embeddings.
+This ensures accurate comparisons between models with different dimensions.

 ## Configuration